Iron Deficiency Anemia - Medical Condition

 Some infants may need extra iron, especially if they are bottle-fed with cow’s milk.
 This is why doctors often prescribe iron supplements during infancy and why infant diets are iron-fortified and only iron-fortified formulas should be used.

 Iron deficiency occurs when the body needs more iron than it’s getting.
 The body needs the iron to make hemoglobin.
 Except in cases of malnourished infants, iron deficiency is almost always caused by long-term blood loss due to factors such as heavy menstrual periods, peptic ulcer disease, long-term aspirin use, colon cancer, uterine cancer, and malignancies (cancerous tumors).
-It may also occur if there’s not enough iron-containing food in the person’s diet or if there’s poor absorption of iron (such as in the case of people who have had gastric bypass surgery).
+It may also occur if there’s not enough iron-containing food in the person’s diet or if there’s poor absorption of iron (such as in the case of people who have celiac disease or have had gastric bypass surgery).
+Iron in the diet is absorbed more easily if it’s heme iron, which is the form found in meat.

 This form of anemia occurs quite often in pre-menopausal women because women lose blood during menstruation.
 Pregnant women who don’t take iron supplements may develop iron deficiency anemia because their iron stores are used as a source of hemoglobin for the baby.